virtual-labs/exp-proximity-sensors-configuration-coep/experiment/theory.md

 ### Theory

 Proximity sensors or switches are pilot devices that detect the presence of an object (usually called the target) without physical contact.
 They are solid-state electronic devices that are completely encapsulated to protect against excessive vibration, liquids, chemicals, and corrosive agents found in the industrial environment.
 Proximity sensors are used when:
-- The object being detected is too small, too lightweight, or too soft to operate a mechanical switch.
+- The object being detected is too small, too lightweight, or too soft to operate a mechanical switch
-- Rapid response and high switching rates are required, as in counting or ejection control applications.
+- Rapid response and high switching rates are required, as in counting or ejection control applications
-- An object has to be sensed through non-metallic barriers such as glass, plastic, and paper cartons.
+- An object has to be sensed through non-metallic barriers such as glass, plastic, and paper cartons
-- Hostile environments demand improved sealing properties, preventing proper operation of mechanical switches.
+- Hostile environments demand improved sealing properties, preventing proper operation of mechanical switches
-- Long life and reliable service are required.
+- Long life and reliable service are required
-- A fast electronic control system requires a bounce-free input signal.
+- A fast electronic control system requires a bounce-free input signal

 An inductive proximity sensor is a sensing device that is actuated by a metal object.